ULHPC/tutorials/basic/sequential_jobs/README.md

 During this session, we will see 3 use cases:

-* Use the serial launcher (1 node, in sequential and parallel mode) (C program);
+* Exercise 1: Use the serial launcher (1 node, in sequential and parallel mode);
-* Use the generic launcher, distribute your executions on several nodes (python program);
+* Exercise 2: Use the generic launcher, distribute your executions on several nodes (python script);
-* Advanced use case, with 'JCell' (Java program).
+* Exercise 3: Advanced use case, using a Java program: "JCell".

 We will use the following github repositories: